RobertoPrevato/jQuery-DataEntry/README.md

 - Easily customizable

 **Examples**:
-- Simply download the code and open the index.html in a browser (they don't require a local web server)
+- Simply download the code and open the index.html in a browser (examples don't require a local web server)
 - External libraries are loaded using CDN